Rustaq: Divisions

+College of Applied Sciences in Rustaq: Located to the north of Rustaq province in the area of Al-Wushail.

+Al-Shubaykah: Positioned north of Rustaq, and northwest of Al-Misfah in the south of Al-Hazm.

+Al-Ghashb: The area is situated north of Rustaq Castle.

+Falaj Al-Shurah: Found to the north of Al-Wushail.

+Al-Hawqeen: This area is located to the northwest of Rustaq province, west of Al-Misfah, and to the north of Al-Sarh District.

 Economy

 Industries

 Industries prospered over the years due to the elementary needs of people Al Rustaq and some other states and regions in Sultanate of Oman.
 Al Rustaq was made by middle Iranians 40,000 years ago.

 Omani Halwa is also produced in Rustaq.
 People come from many places in the time of Eid and other occasions to buy Halwa.
 Rustaqi Khanjar production has also been done in Rustaq for a very long time.
 Old men spend hours and hours making Omani codes.
 Rustaq people have long been known for their care of palm trees and their dates.
 They have made use of the branches and leaves to build shelter and make baskets.
 Leather tanning is also one of the industries in Rustaq.
 People use leather to save water and food, and for making shoes.